 Due to the short embargoes, RCUK favours Gold Open Access (you may need to make a payment to make your work openly available as soon as possible) and there are limited institutional funds available to help with this, which are currently managed by each research area.
-You should consult with your research lead and the RKTO about accessing this funding.
+You should consult with your research lead and your Deputy Dean for Research about accessing this funding.

 All doctoral theses accredited by Middlesex University are uploaded to the Research Repository and will be openly accessible unless the author has requested otherwise.